 Starting a family isn’t easy for everyone.
 There are individuals who are very fertile and get pregnant right away while others can take years or never successfully carry a pregnancy to term.
 There are a number of reasons for this including medical histories, age, physical health, emotional health, and lifestyle choices.
-Fortunately, there are solutions like IVF treatments for women or couples who want to conceive but are unable to do so naturally.
+Fortunately, there are solutions like IVF treatments from Fertility plus for women or couples who want to conceive but are unable to do so naturally.

 What is IVF?